Justin-Credible/Ionic-TypeScript-Starter/README.md

 This starter project targets iOS, Android, and Chrome (as an extension).

+If you are developing on Windows but want to compile and run your application on OS X via the iOS simulator, you can use the built-in `gulp remote-emulate-ios` task.
+See below for more details.

 This readme contains information that will allow you to get started with the starter project, such as environment setup and code compilation.
 For more information on the project layout and project features, please see the [wiki](https://github.com/Justin-Credible/Ionic-TypeScript-Starter/wiki).

 Screenshots can be found on the project page [here](http://www.justin-credible.net/Projects/Ionic-TypeScript-MDHA-Starter).

-*If you are looking for a version of this project that uses the full Visual Studio IDE and the Apache Cordova project template, you can check out it's sister project: [Ionic-TypeScript-MDHA-Starter](https://github.com/Justin-Credible/Ionic-TypeScript-MDHA-Starter).*
+*If you are looking for a version of this project that uses the full Visual Studio IDE and the Apache Cordova project template, you can check out its sister project: [Ionic-TypeScript-MDHA-Starter](https://github.com/Justin-Credible/Ionic-TypeScript-MDHA-Starter).*

 ## Environment Setup ##